FIFA, Qatar prepare for unprecedented World Cup finals draw

 The next eight highest-ranked qualifiers go into Pot 2, which is the second to be drawn.
 It includes Germany and likely the United States and Mexico after Wednesday’s qualifying games.

-Next is Pot 3 with teams ranked in the 20s by FIFA and finally Pot 4 that likely will include Canada despite leading the North American qualifying group.
+Next is Pot 3 with teams ranked in the 20s by FIFA and finally Pot 4 that could include Canada despite leading the North American qualifying group.
 Canada is back in the World Cup after a 36-year gap.

 The simple format is now complicated by the three playoff entries delayed to June: The European bracket containing Ukraine, which cannot currently prepare a team, and the two intercontinental playoffs.